Code of Student Rights and Responsibilities

 - Revocation of Admission and/or Degree – Admission to or a degree awarded from the University may be revoked for fraud, misrepresentation or other violation of University standards in obtaining admission or the degree or for other serious violations committed by a Student prior to graduation.

-- Withholding Degree – The University may withhold awarding a degree otherwise earned until the completion of the process set forth in this Student conduct code, including the completion of all Consequences assigned, if any.
+- Withholding Degree – The University may withhold awarding a degree otherwise earned until the completion of the process set forth in this Student conduct code, including the completion of all Educational Consequences assigned, if any.

-Other than dismissal, 7.1n, conduct Consequences shall not be made part of the Student's permanent academic record, but shall become part of the Student's confidential conduct record, which will be maintained in a specified area of the dean of Student services' office and shall be subject to the restrictions of the Family Educational Right to Privacy Act (FERPA).
-Conduct records are maintained in the Dean of Student Services for seven (7) years from imposition of the most recent consequence, except in cases where the consequence is University Housing expulsion, suspension and dismissal.
+Other than dismissal, 7.1n, conduct Educational Consequences shall not be made part of the Student's permanent academic record, but shall become part of the Student's confidential conduct record, which will be maintained in a specified area of the Vice Chancellor of Student services' office and shall be subject to the restrictions of the Family Educational Right to Privacy Act (FERPA).
+Conduct records are maintained in the Vice Chancellor of Student Services for seven (7) years from imposition of the most recent consequence, except in cases where the consequence is University Housing expulsion, suspension and dismissal.
 University Housing expulsion and suspension cases will be kept as a permanent conduct record but will not be noted on the academic transcript.
 Cases of dismissal are permanent and, unlike other conduct records, appear as a notation on the academic transcript.
 The Conduct Records Policy is in compliance with the state's Records Retention Schedule.
 All conduct records concerning Student Organizations are maintained permanently for archival purposes.

 Conduct cases that are incomplete, due to factors such as the Student's not responding to conduct charges or not fulfilling an educational consequence remain a conduct record until required actions are completed by the Student.
 Registration for subsequent terms or the conferral of academic degrees may be withheld pending the resolution of allegations of Student misconduct.